autotelik/datashift_journey/README.md

 If you prefer, you can easily provide your own ActiveRecord  data collection model, and still use the same state machine based DSL.

-This DSL provides high level syntactic sugar to program the steps or pages through your journey steps.
+This DSL provides high level syntactic sugar to program the steps or pages through your site.

 Generators are provided that can generate skeleton views and backing Reform forms for each step.